 Where and how to apply?

-Applications have to be submitted to the Tempus Foundation until 11 May at noon.
+Applications have to be submitted to the Foundation Tempus until 23 February 2023 at noon.

 Funding received for mobility projects refers to the following costs: